DylanMKelly/python-challenge/README.md

 # Module 3 Assignment

-This project is a demonstration of the use of python scripting to organize and analyze two distinct csv files one titled PyBank and the other titled PyPoll
+This project is a demonstration of the use of python scripting to organize and analyze two distinct csv files one titled PyBank and the other titled PyPoll.
+The repositroy was intially created blank, and pulled and populated before finished results were  pushed onto GitHub using GitBash.

 # PyBank
 PyBank project is a python scipt importing and analysising the csv file "budget_data.csv" to determine the following: